Kasheftin/nuxt-nest-graphql-auth/README.md

 ````
 $ npm i --save pinia @pinia/nuxt
 ````
-Following [this guide](https://pinia.vuejs.org/ssr/nuxt.html) we need to add `@pinia/nuxt` into the Nuxt.js modules configuration section, then we are free to go.
-Here's the simplest possible store (`stores/auth.ts`) handling authenticated user:
+Following [this guide](https://pinia.vuejs.org/ssr/nuxt.html), we need to add `@pinia/nuxt` to the configuration section of the Nuxt.js modules.
+Then we are good to go.
+Here is the simplest possible store (`stores/auth.ts`) that handles authenticated user:
 ````typescript
 import { defineStore } from 'pinia'
 import { AuthUserFragment } from '@/api/generated/types'